muratkendir/dist-gis-exercises/docs/intro_python.md

 | **Variable Name** | mydata | mydata.content
 | **Variable Type** | requests.models.Response | bytes

-## Step 6) Read a JSON file and display in python interpreter
+## 6. Read a JSON file and display in python interpreter

 - [ ] You can read and modify saved files by using the "load" or "loads" method of the "json" library.
 To do this, you need to use "open" function with the "r" mode, which stands for "read".